Final Info

 -

-- The exam is Closed book, Closed notes, Closed Internet (search/reference/ChatGPT).
+- The exam is Closed book, Closed notes, Closed Internet (search/reference).
+You may use your mind, and blank scratch paper but nothing else.
+No referencing your labs, homeworks, etc.

 Topics and Style